prernaadvani/whatsprernacooking/_posts/2021-02-01-kada-prasad.md

 ![_config.yml]({{ site.baseurl }}/images/kada prasad/prasad 5.png)

 * Continue stirring until it thickens a little bit more and then fish out the cardamom pods to discard.
-(One of my least favorite feelings is accidentally trying to eat one of these)

 * Transfer to a bowl and garnish with chopped pecans (or other nuts of choice).
 Serve warm or cold (the general consensus is that it's better warm, but I personally like it cold).
 Enjoy!